 CNES has a very wide range of shoes, both very dressy and elegant models, sometimes with patina, but also more casual models and boots.
 The shoes look a lot more expensive than around £195/€230, and they also make hand welted shoes for just a bit more.

 Mori of Shoemakers has a slightly different approach than most brands, in their mission to merge bespoke and factory-made shoes.
 The brand is founded by Maslow So, and base collection is designed by Hong Kong based shoemaker Masaru Okuyama, and a new bespoke maker will have a small capsule collection launched each year.

 The lasts and designs are made by the bespoke makers, while the shoes are made in a Chinese factory.
-They are hand welted with a handmade sole stitch at the waist, machine at the front, and soles and finishing which are very advanced in their making.
+They are hand welted with a handmade sole stitch at the waist, machine-stitched at the front, and soles and finishing which are very advanced made.
 Price from £510 / €600.

 Norman Vilalta has become an institution in the shoe world.
 The charismatic Argentinian-Spaniard learned bespoke shoemaking at Stefano Bemer in Italy, and now works from a studio in Barcelona.
 Bespoke is just one part nowadays though, his RTW collection has been growing steadily ever since the launch.

 Norman Vilalta is known for his excellent ways of upgrading and modernizing the classic shoe tradition.
 His RTW shoes are made in a factory in Spain and cost around £720/€850.
 At around twice the price he also offers a RTW/MTO range made fully by hand to the same standard as his bespoke shoes, lovely looking stuff.